jmorrison-1701QCA/Assessment_2/index.md

 ## Next steps ##
 The next step for this project is to configure the MQ-3 sensor so that it reads a more reasonable amount becasue at this time the sensor is over sensitive.
 After this I will be working on getting the ring light correctly connected and collaborated into the breathalyser system.
 After testing to make sure all parts of the system are working correctly, the fabrication of the box design where will begin.
 Once complete the electronics will temporarily placed within the box to make sure the equipment still work as intended in a alternate setup, once all electronics are working correcly the wires will be permantly intergrated into the design.

-Testing will begin once all electronics are permanently placed in the design,
+Audience Reaction and Interactions will begin once all electronics are permanently placed in the design,